Regular eye exams are critical in the early detection of ocular diseases, including glaucoma and macular degeneration.

 Comprehensive Eye Exam

 A comprehensive eye exam assesses the visual system and the eye’s overall health.
 It involves testing the visual acuity and how the eyes work together, checking the glasses’ prescription, and diagnosing eye diseases.
 A comprehensive eye exam is recommended yearly for those under 19 years of age, those over 65 and every two years for adults in between.
-A child’s first eye exam is recommended as early as six months of age.
+A child’s first eye exam is recommended as early as six months.

 Occular Health Conditions That May Be Detected During an Eye Exam